graphitecodes/Gary_BlueStampsPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+-->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/d6G2hYmM8xY?si=ecsH_VolZqqW1W6r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+For my second milestone, I've worked on calibrating all the different servos that were required for each of the legs.
+Because on my last milestone, I was able to assemble the entirety of my robot and test if the servos worked, this milestone I chose to focus on making my legs and servos work.
+For the entire milestome, I closely followed the given A4 piece of paper that told me what to calibrate and how to calibrate the legs with the included software and code.
+Throughout the entire process I encountered some difficulties such as putting leg 4 in the correct servo, and this was a major issue I faced because there were so many different positions that the two servos of the leg could make and I had to observe how previous servos were oriented to correctly position in the correct position.
+For my next milestone, I want to allow my project work with the given remote that I had to build and ultimately allow the Hexapod work wirelessly.
+After my final milestone, I'll begin with my modifications.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5xF9r7mTrMs?si=0FoxfGDbo7Mm_ibe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
 For my first milestone, I've assembled everything that I needed to assemble, but I have not yet tested the servos.
 For the entire project I just followed the tutorial that was supplied by the manufacturer and assembled the entire thing.
 The first milestone was just to assemble the entire hexapod and to see if the actual servos would work.

 # Challenges that I faced